Samsung/mimic/replication.md

     scripts/experiment.py --exp_name "pop_only" -n 10 --metric "0" --filter "pop"

-This should be significantly faster than the full run.
+This should be significantly faster than the full run, but might still take anywhere from minutes to hours (depending on the hardware).
 Note that `scripts/experiment.py` only collects the data and stores it in an output folder in `tests/out`, but does not analyze it.
 For the analysis, we use `scripts/process.py`.

 In our package we include the data gathered by our own experimental run, so the next step will work even if you have not (yet) run `scripts/experiment.py` yourself.
 To analyze this data, run